-No additional testimony was submitted, and the hearing was closed.
+No additional testimony was submitted and the hearing was closed.

 Maxwell saw that the modified plan was an improvement over the original proposal.
 She agreed with the ordinance that the proposed structure would not be small enough to be considered subordinate to the primary structure.
 As a neighbor, she would prefer to have an enclosed space that would look clean rather than, potentially, an open space with trailers visible.
 She thought it might be better to approve a conditional use permit with conditions that would require screening and designated style rather than a large roof with equipment under it.
-She agreed with the staff's recommendation but struggled because an enclosed structure would look better.
-There is a utility easement located south of the proposed driveway, so she did not see space for evergreens to be planted in that spot.
+She agreed with staff's recommendation, but struggled because an enclosed structure would look better.
+She noted that there is a utility easement located south of the proposed driveway, so there may not be enough space for evergreens to be planted in that spot.

-Thomas explained that a property owner might plant a tree in a drainage and utility easement if there is no actual pipe or wires in the easement, but it would be done at the property owner's own risk since the tree would be removed if a pipe would need to be added.
-If there is a pipe already existing in the easement, then nothing could be planted or built in the easement.
+Thomas explained that a property owner might be allowed to plant a tree in a drainage and utility easement if there is no actual pipe or wires in the easement, but it would be done at the property owner's risk since the property owner would have to remove the tree if a pipe would need to be added.
+If there is a pipe already existing in an easement, then planting or building anything in the easement would be prohibited.

 Waterman agreed with Maxwell.
 Approving a conditional use permit would allow conditions to require screening.
-He agreed with the staff that the proposal is pretty far outside of the established parameters.
+He agreed with staff that the proposal is pretty far outside of the established parameters.
 He did not think he could justifiably recommend approval to the city council.
-The visuals were helpful to see how close it would be.
-He agreed with the staff's recommendation, but it was a tough decision.
+The visuals are helpful to see how close it would be.
+He agreed with staff's recommendation, but it is a tough decision.

 Hanson was conflicted.
-He was leaning towards recommending approval of the application so the conditional use permit would be able to require screening and give the property owner the third garage door, which would improve the view of surrounding neighbors.
+He was leaning towards recommending approval of the conditional use permit so a condition could be added to require screening and give the property owner the third garage door which would improve the view of surrounding neighbors.

 Banks agreed with commissioners.
-He agreed with the staff's recommendation to deny the application for the reasons listed in the staff report.
-He would have liked to see a landscaping plan.
+He agreed with staff's recommendation to deny the application for the reasons listed in the staff report.
+He would have liked to see a landscape plan.

 Powers agreed with Banks.
 The proposed structure location would be in the wrong place.
 Over time, people adjust to seeing some new things.
 The structure would be too large.
 He liked the applicant being concerned with the neighbors' views.
-He agrees with the staff's recommendation.
+He agrees with staff's recommendation.
 He understood that it would be important for the applicant to be able to turn the trailer around.
 He appreciated the neighbor providing photos.

 Chair Sewall noted that views are not a right.
-He agreed with the staff's recommendation.
+He agreed with staff's recommendation.